SPECIAL REPORT: The science behind the Bella Vista stump dump

 BELLA VISTA, Ark.
-(KNWA) — The Trafalgar Road fire, otherwise known as the stump dump, has been nearly a year-long plague for people living in Bella Vista.
+(KFTA) — The Trafalgar Road fire, otherwise known as the stump dump, has been nearly a year-long plague for people living in Bella Vista.

 From headaches to health scares, finding a solution to put it out has been anything but a breath of fresh air.

-At first, the Bella Vista Fire Department said it was likely tree stumps burning, and there was nothing to worry about.
+At first, the Bella Vista Fire Department (BVFD) arrived, “to find the remnants of a large brush fire that was smoking and steaming,” according to a fire incident report, “the fire was controlled…left to finish burning itself out.”
+The BVFD left and continued to monitor the area throughout the day.

-By December, health officials declared the air within a half mile radius around the property was at unhealthy levels.
+By December, health officials declared the air within a half-mile radius around the property was at unhealthy levels on one occasion.

 An emergency declaration was made by Gov. Asa Hutchinson.